douglasgreen/outlines/language/esperanto/wordlist.en.md

 malsameco - difference
 malsami - to differ
 malsano - illness, disease
-malsegmenti - (skip, not an Esperanto word) maltrankvilo - anxiety malvarma - cold manado - (skip, not an Esperanto word) managado - management mana - (skip, not an Esperanto word) mane - (skip, not an Esperanto word) manĝaĵo - food maniero - manner, way manifesta - manifest, evident
+maltrankvilo - anxiety
+malvarma - cold
+managado - management
+manĝaĵo - food
+maniero - manner, way
+manifesta - manifest, evident